 Appliances are a significant expense, especially for new homeowners or renters: Fortunately, there’s a lot you can do to decrease these expenses if you buy the smart way.
-Follow these tips to find efficient appliances that fit into your budget and help you live green.
+Follow these tips to find energy-efficient appliances that fit into your budget and help you live green.

 1. Look for Rebates, Refunds, and Discounts

 Appliances are one of the most expensive things that homeowners by with cash – which means that appliance brands are highly motivated to encourage buyers.
 This leads to frequent discounts and deals, not to mention a great deal of government support.
 You can take advantage of this in two ways.

 - First, sign up for emails so you get news about any appliance discounts from your favored stores or supplies.
 One of my favorite places to purchase energy-efficient appliances and save money is by using a Wayfair coupon code from Groupon!